EvgenyOcean/2020-KeyMemory/README.md

-Remembering key positions on the keyboard
+Remembering keys positions on the keyboard